artzub/code_swarm-gource-my-conf/data/my/tools/gource/README.txt

             file (see log commands or the custom log format), a Gource conf file or '-' to read STDIN.

-            If path is ommited, gource will attempt to read a log from the current directory.
+            If path is omitted, gource will attempt to read a log from the current directory.

 Git, Bazaar, Mercurial and SVN Examples:

-View the log of the respository in the current path:
+View the log of the repository in the current path:

     gource